rust-lang/rust/src/doc/guide.md

 You'll also note that the function is wrapped in curly braces (`{` and `}`).
 Rust requires these around all function bodies.
-It is also considered good style to put the curly brace on the same line as the function declaration, with one space in between.
+It is also considered good style to put the opening curly brace on the same line as the function declaration, with one space in between.

 Next up is this line: